blowb/blowb-doc/setup-host/postfix.rst

 to the postfix server:
 ::

-   apt-get update && apt-get install netcat nc <echo $DOCKER_INET> 25 <sendmail.txt
+   apt-get update && apt-get install -y netcat nc <echo $DOCKER_INET> 25 <sendmail.txt

 If successful, you should be able to receive an email in your inbox from ``test@example.com``.
 Also